American University of Beirut: Notable alumni

 AUB has 64,417 living alumni.
-They reside in more than 115 countries.
+They reside in more than 120 countries.

-20 AUB graduates or former students were delegates to the signing of the United Nations Charter in San Francisco in 1945, including notable woman alumna Angela Jurdak Khoury, Lebanon's first woman diplomat.
+20 AUB graduates or former students were delegates to the signing of the United Nations Charter in San Francisco in 1945, including notable alumna Angela Jurdak Khoury, Lebanon's first woman diplomat.
 During its 150th celebration in 2016, the university identified "History Makers" – men and women who have distinguished themselves in the areas of Leading, Innovating, and Serving by their accomplishments as scholars, politicians, artists, and in many other fields as well.

-The most notable woman alumna of the American University of Beirut is Angela Jurdak Khoury, who completed her undergraduate studies in 1937 and her master's degree in 1938.
+The most notable alumna of the American University of Beirut is Angela Jurdak Khoury, who completed her undergraduate studies in 1937 and her master's degree in 1938.
 She is the first known woman to graduate with a master's degree from the American University of Beirut.
 She went on to become Lebanon's first woman diplomat and was awarded the National Order of the Cedar, Lebanon's highest ranking state award, in 1959.